johnschriner/presentations/digitalocean.md

 <img src="http://i.imgur.com/9zju96B.png" alt="download LocalSettings.php" width="500">

 Open up a local terminal so that there is one for the local machine and one that is still currently connected via SSH to your server.
-On the local machine, `cd` to the directly where the `LocalSettings.php` file was downloaded to.
+On the local machine, `cd` to the directory where the `LocalSettings.php` file was downloaded to.

 Next:

         cat LocalSettings.php

-and copy all of the text from that file starting with **<?php**
+Copy all of the text from that file starting with **<?php**

 Going back to the terminal that is connected to the server: